MicrosoftDocs/PowerShell-Docs/jea/security-considerations.md

 session has a unique virtual account.
 This unique account helps you track user actions in a JEA endpoint back to the original user who ran the command.
-Virtual account names follow the format `WinRM Virtual Users\WinRM_VA_<ACCOUNTNUMBER>_<DOMAIN>_<sAMAccountName>` For example, if user "Alice" in domain "Contoso" restarts a service in a JEA endpoint, the username associated with any service control manager events would be `WinRM Virtual Users\WinRM_VA_1_contoso_alice`.
+Virtual account names follow the format `WinRM Virtual Users\WinRM_VA_<ACCOUNTNUMBER>_<DOMAIN>_<sAMAccountName>` For example, if user **Alice** in domain **Contoso** restarts a service in a JEA endpoint, the username associated with any service control manager events would be `WinRM Virtual Users\WinRM_VA_1_contoso_alice`.

 **Group-managed service accounts (gMSAs)** are useful when a member server needs to have access to network resources in the JEA session.
 For example, when a JEA endpoint is used to control access to a REST API service hosted on a different machine.
 It's easy to write functions to invoke the REST APIs, but you need a network identity to authenticate with the API.
-Using a group-managed service account makes the "second hop" possible while maintaining control over which computers can use the account.
+Using a group-managed service account makes the second hop possible while maintaining control over which computers can use the account.
 The effective permissions of the gMSA are defined by the security groups (local or domain) to which the gMSA account belongs.